-Standard safety equipment for the 2011 Milan Hybrid includes four-wheel ABS, traction and stability control, front side-mounted airbags, front and rear head airbags, remote anti-theft alarm, OnStar safety communications and notifications, front fog/driving lights, a post-collision safety system, and the MyKey programmable speed and audio volume governor.
-Safety options are the blind-spot information system (BLIS) and reverse alert sensors.
+Standard safety features for the 2011 Milan I4 Premier, meantime, include four-wheel ABS, traction and stability control, front side-mounted airbags, front and rear head airbags, remote anti-theft alarm, a post-collision safety system, front fog/driving lights, and SYNC collision and airbag deployment notification.
+Ford’s blind-spot information system (BLIS) and rear alert sensors are optional safety features.

 Standard power for the 2011 Milan I4 Premier comes from a 175-hp, 172-lb-ft/torque, variable-valve-timed 2.5-liter inline four-cylinder engine that combines with the standard six-speed automatic transmission for an estimated 23/33 mpg.
 If, however, a bit more oomph is desired, the I4 Premier is also available with a 3.0-liter, 240-hp, 223-lb-ft/torque Flex Fuel V6 powerplant and six-speed auto-manual transmission, but this option makes it a V6 Premier.
 The six-banger is estimated to get an average of some 22 mpg.